gamerino/DeeProtGO/Readme.md

 ## 2. Data preparation

-**Note**: All the results generated in this section are provided in data/intermediate and data/processed directories.

-The [data preparation notebook](https://colab.research.google.com/drive/1uZeYf6geBsn9OqJy5hwv2VSj-Rix2k2z?authuser=1) is provided with instructions to build all input and output data required for training DeeProtGO for predicting BP terms for NK proteins and for testing it with CAFA3 benchmark proteins.
+All the data required for training and testing DeeProtGO to predict BP terms for NK proteins is already provided in the [data](https://github.com/gamerino/DeeProtGO/tree/master/data) folder.

+**Note**: If you want to replicate the procedure, you can follow the instructions in the [data preparation notebook](https://colab.research.google.com/drive/1uZeYf6geBsn9OqJy5hwv2VSj-Rix2k2z?authuser=1).
 Doing so may take several hours.

 ## 3. Model training

+The [DeeProtGO training notebook](https://colab.research.google.com/drive/1UwjkXnMB3Tte-8xR7AtgGjCAD_BIhiOQ?authuser=1) is provided with all the steps required to train DeeProtGO for predicting BP terms for NK proteins.

 **Note**: All the results generated in this section are provided in the examples/train_NK_EUKA_BP directory.

-The [DeeProtGO training notebook](https://colab.research.google.com/drive/1UwjkXnMB3Tte-8xR7AtgGjCAD_BIhiOQ?authuser=1) is provided with all the steps required to train DeeProtGO for predicting BP terms for NK proteins.

 ## 4. Model testing on CAFA3 benchmark